glixingxian/Design-Pattern/proxy_pattern/proxy_pattern_code.md

 # Proxy Pattern Exemple

-This is a simple exemple, here we use a proxy to control UserManagerImpl which is a resource-hungry object.
+This is a simple example, here we use a proxy to control UserManagerImpl which is a resource-hungry object.
 It takes 3 second to be instantiated.
 So we want to instantiate it only when we really have to.

 **Interface:**